dd9jn/rfc4880bis/rfc4880bis.md

 ## User ID Packet (Tag 13)

 A User ID packet consists of UTF-8 text that is intended to represent the name and email address of the key holder.
-By convention, it includes an RFC 2822 {{RFC2822}} mail name-addr, but there are no restrictions on its content.
+By convention, it includes an {{RFC2822}} mail name-addr, but there are no restrictions on its content.
 The packet length in the header specifies the length of the User ID.

 ## User Attribute Packet (Tag 17) {#user-attribute-packet}